faberc/Intersection_Project/README.md

 Variables
 ------------------
 - speed                   % defines the speed of the pattern.
 Multiply to gtimer toc time to increase speed.
-Input for all time based functions
 - t = toc(gtimer)\*speed  % the general expression for time in time-based functions.
 - night                   % state that says if ambient light is dark or not
 - turnLaneA